MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-aks.md

     kubectl get pods -n kube-system
     ```

-    When the sensor is added, you should see a pod called `microsoft-defender-XXXXX` in `Running` state.
+    When the sensor is added, you should see a pod called `microsoft-defender-XXXXX` in the `Running` state.
 It might take a few minutes for pods to be added.

 ### [Resource Manager](#tab/aks-deploy-arm)

 ### Use Azure Resource Manager to deploy the Defender sensor

-To use Azure Resource Manager to deploy the Defender sensor, you'll need a Log Analytics workspace on your subscription.
+To use Azure Resource Manager to deploy the Defender sensor, you need a Log Analytics workspace on your subscription.
 Learn more in [Log Analytics workspaces](/azure/azure-monitor/logs/log-analytics-workspace-overview).

 > [!TIP]
-> If you're new to Resource Manager templates, start here: [What are Azure Resource Manager templates?](/azure/azure-resource-manager/templates/overview)
+> If you're new to Resource Manager templates, start here: [What are Azure Resource Manager templates?](/azure/azure-resource-manager/templates/overview).

-To install the `securityProfile` on an existing cluster by using Resource Manager:
+To install `securityProfile` on an existing cluster by using Resource Manager:

 ```json
 {